-1. ADMINISTRATIVE CONDITIONS
+1. Administrative Conditions

 - a.
-Notice of Construction Approval Order No. 19AQ-E031 is rescinded and replaced entirely with this Approval Order No. 20AQ-E005. - b.
 The emergency engine generators approved for operation by this Order are to be used solely for those purposes authorized for emergency generators under 40 CFR 60, Subpart IIII.
-This includes the hourly operation requirements described in 40 CFR 60.4211(f), except that there shall be no operation of this equipment to produce power for demandresponse arrangements, peak shaving arrangements, nor to provide power as part of a financial arrangement with another entity, nor to supply power to the grid.

-c.
-The MWH Data Center shall coordinate engine maintenance and testing schedules with NTT and the Microsoft Columbia Data Center in Quincy to minimize overlap between data center scheduled testing.
-Microsoft shall maintain records of the coordination communications with the other data centers, and those communications shall be available for review by Ecology.
+This includes the hourly operation requirements described in 40 CFR 60.4211(f), except that there must be no operation of this equipment to produce power for demand-response arrangements, peak shaving arrangements, nor to provide power as part of a financial arrangement with another entity, nor to supply power to the grid. - b.
+The MWH Data Center must coordinate engine maintenance and testing schedules with NTT and the Microsoft Columbia Data Center in Quincy to minimize overlap between data center scheduled testing.
+Microsoft must maintain records of the coordination communications with the other data centers, and those communications must be available for review by Ecology.

-2. EQUIPMENT RESTRICTIONS
+2. Equipment Restrictions

 - a.
-All engines identified in Table 5 shall be operated in accordance with applicable 40 CFR 60, Subpart IIII requirements including but not limited to: certification by the manufacturer to meet the 40 CFR 89 EPA Tier 2 emissions levels as required by 40 CFR 60.4202; and installed and operated as emergency engines, as defined in 40 CFR 60.4219. - i.
+All engines identified in Table 5 must be operated in accordance with applicable 40 CFR 60, Subpart IIII requirements including but not limited to: certification by the manufacturer to meet the 40 CFR 89 EPA Tier 2 emissions levels as required by 40 CFR 60.4202; and installed and operated as emergency engines, as defined in 40 CFR 60.4219. - i.
 At the time of the effective date of this permit, Tier 4 interim and Tier 4 final certified engines (as specified in 40 CFR 1039.102 Table 7 and 40 CFR 1039.101 Table 1, respectively), are not required for 0.50 MWe, 0.750 MWe, 1.0 MWe, 1.5 MWe, 2.0 MWe, 2.5 MWe and 3.0 MWe electrical generators used for emergency purposes as defined in 40 CFR 60.4219 in attainment areas in Washington State.
-Any engines installed at the MWH Data Center after Tier 4 or other limits are implemented by EPA for emergency generators, shall meet the applicable specifications as required by EPA at the time the emergency engines are installed. - b.
-Each engine shall be equipped with selective catalytic reduction (SCR) and catalyzed diesel particulate filter (DPF) controls to meet with emission requirements of EPA Tier 4 engines.
-The only engines and electrical generating units approved for operation at the MWH Data Center are those listed in Tables 1.a 1.c and 2.a 2.b on pages 1 5. - c.
-Replacement of failed engines with identical engines (same manufacturer and model) requires notification prior to installation, but will not require NOC unless there is an emission rate increase from the replacement engines.
+Any engines installed at the MWH Data Center after Tier 4 or other limits are implemented by EPA for emergency generators, must meet the applicable specifications as required by EPA at the time the emergency engines are installed. - b.
+Each engine must be equipped with Selective Catalytic Reduction (SCR) and catalyzed Diesel Particulate Filter (DPF) controls to meet with emission requirements of EPA Tier 4 engines.
+The only engines and electrical generating units approved for operation at the MWH Data Center are those listed in Tables 1.a 1.d and 2.a 2.b on pages 1 5.